silvinor/bootstrap-dark-5/README.md

 #### Note 1:

 This code is just a rehash of Bootstrap 5 core code to add "dark mode" functionality and is declared as a "Proof of Concept" *(PoC)* - that means it's not intended as a production source, but merely an exercise to prove that dark-mode is attainable via various methods, i.e. it is an educative piece.
-It also means that it's author *(Vino Rodrigues)* is not compelled to support it.
+It also means that it's author *(Silvino Rodrigues)* is not compelled to support it.

 #### Note 2: